 A set of extreme events for insurance risk have been identified and the realistic possible loss to Gard has been estimated.
 The scenarios are calculated using Gard's exposure to actual insured objects, showing the expected loss, gross and net of external reinsurance, by line of business.
 Further, to calculate the loss by each legal entity, the internal reinsurance is applied.
-The scenarios have been selected to test the reinsurance protection and to illustrate extreme combinations of losses, not to exemplify losses with a given probability of occurring.
-The highest insurance loss for Gard Re's own account from the identified extreme events corresponds to approximately 26 per cent of equity.
+The scenarios have been selected to test the reinsurance protection and to illustrate extreme combinations of losses.
+The highest insurance loss for Gard Re's own account from the identified extreme events corresponds to approximately 8 per cent of equity.
 The most severe losses from a single extreme event would be a scenario where Gard is exposed across several product areas with separate reinsurance programs.
 Gard group may experience multiple extreme events in a single year.